kenlasko/k8s/README.md

 tf init
 tf apply
 ```
+Monitor the status of the Terraform install by running `kubectl get pods -A`.
+It will take several minutes for Cilium, Cert-Manager, Sealed-Secrets and ArgoCD to start.

-## Argo App Install Order
+## Argo App Install
+Once Terraform/OpenTofu bootstraps the cluster, ArgoCD should take over and install all the remaining applications.
 ArgoCD sync-waves should install apps in the correct order.
 The full list of apps and their relative order can be found [here](/argocd-apps).

 ## Get Kubernetes token for token-based authentication
 Cluster connectivity can be done via OIDC through Omni, but its a good idea to have secondary access through standard token-based authentication.
 The cluster is configured for this using [Talos Shared VIP](https://www.talos.dev/v1.9/talos-guides/network/vip/), which makes cluster API access via a shared IP that is advertised by one of the control plane nodes.
 The address for this is `https://192.168.1.11:6443`.